Third harmonic-mediated amplification in TWPA: Simplified CME analysis of parametric amplification via third harmonic generation

 where $Z = 50~\Omega$ is the characteristic impedance.

-Before presenting a detailed model of the simulated structure and its dispersion via the CMT (see Section S3 and Section S4 in the supplementary material), a simplified system is analyzed in order to identify and understand the individual effects responsible for the gain.
-It turns out that the influence of the third harmonic can be captured within this framework, provided CMT is extended beyond the standard modes, namely: $f_p$, signal $f_s$, and idler $f_i$, to also include the sidebands $f_{p+s}$ and $f_{2p-s}$, and the third harmonic $3f_p$.
+It turns out that the influence of the third harmonic can be captured within this framework, provided CME is extended beyond the standard modes, namely: pump $f_p$, signal $f_s$, and idler $f_i$, to also include the sidebands $f_{p+s}$ and $f_{2p-s}$, and the third harmonic $f_{3p}$.
+Before presenting a detailed model of the simulated structure and its dispersion via the CME-3 (i.e., for the set of six modes $\{f_p, f_s, f_i, f_{p+s}, f_{2p-s}, f_{2p},f_{2p+s}, f_{3p-s}, f_{3p}\}$) analyzed in Section \ref{app:THG_generation} and Appendix \ref{app:CME3}), a simplified system is analyzed in order to identify and understand the individual effects responsible for the gain.
+This approach requires various approximations and is therefore purely conceptual, without any quantitative conclusions.
+However, it sheds light on the mechanism behind the observed effects of THG.

-In the standard three-wave mixing (3WM) model involving only the pump, signal, and idler, the signal power exhibits high growth along the TWPA, even without any phase matching.
-This is a feature of 3WM systems, which suppresses the detrimental effects of nonlinear phase modulation. \cite{Malnou_TWPA_CME} However, as previously reported, \cite{Dixon,Dixon_thesis} extending the model to include the additional sidebands results in a substantial gain decrease (blue and violet curves in Fig. \ref{fig:3wm_thg}), even down to zero when both $f_p+f_s$ and $2f_p-f_s$ are present (yellow curve in Fig. \ref{fig:3wm_thg}).
+In the standard three-wave mixing (3WM) model involving only the pump, signal, and idler (i.e., CME-1), the signal power exhibits decent growth along the TWPA, even without any phase matching.
+This is an advantage of 3WM systems, which suppresses the detrimental effects of nonlinear phase modulation. \cite{Malnou_TWPA_CME} Extending the model, however, to include the additional sidebands results in a substantial gain decrease (blue and violet curves in Fig. \ref{fig:3wm_thg} (b)),\cite{Dixon,Dixon_thesis} even down to zero when both $f_p+f_s$ and $2f_p-f_s$ are present (yellow curve in Fig. \ref{fig:3wm_thg} (b)).

-In addition, THG arises naturally in systems governed by cubic nonlinearity and is typically intentionally suppressed, as it depletes the pump power, reducing available gain.
-Nevertheless, the efficiency of this process is highly dependent on the underlying dispersion relation.
-By adopting a linear dispersion relation with an additional phase offset $\theta$ applied to the third harmonic, we can track how phase matching affects its generation efficiency and finally the signal gain.
+THG, which occurs naturally in systems governed by the third order nonlinearity, by itself depletes the pump power,\cite{OBrien2014} thus reduces the gain and is typically intentionally suppressed.
+Nevertheless, the strength of the depletion is highly dependent on the underlying dispersion relation (see pump depletion in the cases without, with non-phase-matched, and phase-matched third harmonic in Fig. \ref{fig:3wm_thg} (a)).
+By adopting a linear dispersion relation with an additional phase offset $\theta$ applied to the third harmonic, we can track how the phase matching affects its generation efficiency and finally the signal gain.